zinqlabs/stagehand/README.md

 ### LLM analysis

 Now we have a list of candidate elements and a way to select them.
 We can present those elements with additional context to the LLM for extraction or action.
-While untested at on a large scale, presenting a "numbered list of elements" guides the model to not treat the context as a full DOM, but as a list of related but independent elements to operate on.
+While untested on a large scale, presenting a "numbered list of elements" guides the model to not treat the context as a full DOM, but as a list of related but independent elements to operate on.

 In the case of action, we ask the LLM to write a playwright method in order to do the correct thing.
 In our limited testing, playwright syntax is much more effective than relying on built in javascript APIs, possibly due to tokenization.